dposse/bballSlackbotUpgraded/README.md

     aws_secret_access_key=[somekey]

 If you remove the `profile: serverless-admin` from `serverless.yml`, it will try to use the `[default]` profile in `~/.aws/credentials`

 ---

+### Improvements

+#### workspaces/mlb-api

+The IMLBApi interface is just a get function - since I had used the mlbgames package previously, I was thinking in terms of the one function the package provides.
+In retrospect I think the functions defined in `mlbService.ts` (getAllGamesOnDate, getGamesPlayed) should be defined at the interface level, and have better names. listGamesOnDate, overloaded with no parameters for all games and a teamCode for games played by that team?

+#### workspaces/serverless-wrapper

+Improve the role/policy on the individual lambdas.
+Policies -> PolicyDocument -> Statement -> Resource is currently set to "\*" (all).
+I tried restricting the resources here previously but somehow removed logging permissions from the runBot handler.

+The dependency injection in `handler.ts` lines 8 and 18 could be moved outside of `handler.ts`.

+---